dimpase/M2/Adding-Engine-Functions.md

 ### interface.dd

 Add the function to connect the Macaulay2 to the raw function.  export <rawFunctionName>(e:Expr):Expr := (...);  when e is of the right type of object, check length and properties of e.  toExpr(...) is the actual call.
 Exceptions are WrongArg{Error Type}(...).  toExpr(Ccode({return type},"raw{FunctionName}(",{arguments separated by commas and ","'s, ")"}.  sefupfun("M2 language name",new function name); can be the same name.  parse.d has Expr definition.
+Need export so that you can use in another d file, otherwise, no export is needed.

 ### Macaulay2
      Calls the M2 language name.
 This function can be used within M2 functions (to hide and use the underlying code).
 Start with debug Core or raw{function name} = value Core#"private dictionary"#"Function name" to access the function.
+There are also raw versions of data types which can be explored (with debug Core).
+Could export function directly or name it directly, but want to have more data, if possible.